In this document, you will learn how monthly active rows (MAR) are calculated, how to track your MAR, and how to optimize your usage.

 See daily MAR by destination, connector, and table

 The Incremental MAR bar chart displays your paid and free MAR for each day of the selected month so that you can see trends in your consumption.
+Your free MAR may change over the course of the month as we process the primary keys that we use to calculate paid MAR.

 Hover over each bar to see your overall daily MAR and the daily MAR for your top five connectors.